 Do you have a dream you would like to bring into the world?
 Do you have an idea you want to make real?

 Recently I was asked to speak and demonstrate coaching at an International Processwork Online Community meeting.
-I was delighted to coach Catharine MacDonald on her vision: to support IT sector organisations realise the potential of individuals on the Asberger’s or Autism spectrum.
-With years of hands on experience as an IT manager, Catharine understands first hand that these employees can be star designers and developers – when managers create the conditions for their success.
+I was delighted to coach Catharine MacDonald on her vision: to support IT sector organisations benefit from the distinct talents of individuals on the Asberger’s or Autism spectrum.

 I bet your own aspirations are equally as compelling.